 T: No, I didn’t study- In college I studied communications and I studied African American studies.
 It was all Black.
 I was Black, and Black, Black, Black.
 There were no like women’s studies or gender studies classes that I took.
 I was just all about my Blackness because I was trying to get woke on my own self.
 About my own identity, because I’m very light skinned.
 There’s all that stuff that goes on around light skinned privilege and all that so I was like “I’m Black!”
 I’m showing up.
 So, you know, I didn’t discover the holes or the challenges within the feminist movement in college because I didn’t even do the feminist track until after.

-D: And so what you’re talking about is this idea of how systems work and how systems can really impact work that is sort of happening in one sphere.
-Like if you look at the system of violence and how it plays out, and Black and Brown people’s relationship with the criminal justice system and all of the different components, you start to see a very different picture.
+D: What you’re talking about is this idea of how systems work and how systems can really impact work that is sort of happening in one sphere.
+Like, if you look at the system of violence and how it plays out, and Black and Brown people’s relationship with the criminal justice system and all of the different components, you start to see a very different picture.
 What did you do from there?

-T: I um, yeah, what – am I doing anything is the question.
-Or am I doing anything that’s effective yet, is the – that’s the question that I’m wrestling with.
-I have – well what I’m trying to do and the work that I’ve done since then has stepped into capacity building programs for the violence against women’s movement.
-Really, so, um, to have these kind of conversations, to interrogate the choices, to like rethink “what is the solution to violence?”
+What I’m trying to do and the work that I’ve done since then has stepped into capacity building programs for the violence against women’s movement.
+Really I develop spaces to have these kind of conversations, to interrogate the choices, to rethink “what is the solution to violence?”
 To really examine our relationship to criminal justice, to really look at racial equity within the movement, like why are most of these executive directors in violence against women shelters and coalitions and organizations white?
 And the folks that are being serviced are the people of color?
 You know, like really interrogating how dominant culture and white supremacy is actually showing up in this movement and to get really real about it.
-It’s really hard.
+It’s hard.